Skip to content

 Nome AK 99762

 Located in Nome, Alaska, Quyanna Care Center is the sole option we were able to find in the area.
 We awarded this facility an A- overall grade, ranking it in the top quarter of all facilities in the United States.
-In addition, this nursing home is located in a hospital, which can often mean the nursing home offers more extensive medical services.
-The best aspect of this nursing home's strong profile was its long-term care rating.
+Based on our assessment, this facility is just about as as good as it gets.
+The best part of this nursing home's impressive report card was its long-term care grade.
 Long-term care grades are discussed in the next paragraph

 Quick Details